Brandon Crawford

-Brandon Michael Crawford (born January 21, 1987) is an American professional baseball shortstop for the San Francisco Giants of Major League Baseball (MLB).
+Brandon Michael Crawford (born January 21, 1987) is an American former professional baseball shortstop.
+He spent 14 seasons in Major League Baseball (MLB), playing all but his last season for the San Francisco Giants.
 Crawford played college baseball for the University of California, Los Angeles (UCLA).
-He was selected in the fourth round of the 2008 MLB draft by the Giants.
+He was selected in the fourth round of the 2008 MLB draft by the Giants, and played his final season in 2024 with the St. Louis Cardinals.
+Internationally, Crawford represents the United States.
+In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament.

 He made his MLB debut in 2011.
 He was the sixth player in MLB history to hit a grand slam in his first MLB game, and the first shortstop to hit a grand slam in an MLB postseason game.
 He is a three-time All-Star (2015, 2018, and 2021), four-time Gold Glove Award winner (2015–2017, and 2021), two-time Wilson Defensive Player of the Year Award winner (2012 and 2016), and won the Silver Slugger Award at shortstop in 2015.
 Crawford has played the most games at shortstop for the Giants in franchise history, and at the end of the 2022 season was 2nd of all active players in games played at shortstop.

+After 13 seasons with the Giants, Crawford signed with the St. Louis Cardinals in 2024, where he spent one season before announcing his retirement on November 27, 2024.

 Early life

-Crawford is a native of the San Francisco Bay Area.
-He was born in Mountain View, and his family lived in Menlo Park before they moved to Pleasanton when he was in elementary school, which is where he grew up.
+Brandon Michael Crawford was born on January 21, 1987, in Mountain View, California.
+His family lived in Menlo Park before they moved to Pleasanton when he was in elementary school.
 He grew up a San Francisco Giants fan, and his family purchased season tickets and a commemorative brick in Willie Mays Plaza outside AT&T Park when the ballpark opened in 2000.

-Crawford attended Foothill High School in Pleasanton, where he was a three-sport athlete playing football, basketball, and baseball.
-He was the starting quarterback for the Foothill Falcons, and graduated in the class of 2005.
+Crawford attended Foothill High School in Pleasanton, where he was a three-sport athlete: football, basketball, and baseball.
+He was the starting quarterback for the Foothill Falcons and graduated in the class of 2005.

 College career

 Crawford attended the University of California, Los Angeles (UCLA), where he was a physiological sciences major.
-He played baseball for the UCLA Bruins from 2006 to 2008, and helped lead the team to the NCAA Regionals in three consecutive seasons, the first time in school history.
+He played baseball for the UCLA Bruins from 2006 to 2008 and helped lead the team to the NCAA Regionals in three consecutive seasons, the first time in school history.
 Crawford was named the team's MVP in 2006 and 2007, and was named to the All-Pac-10 Conference team in 2007.
 In the summer of 2007, he played for the Orleans Cardinals of the Cape Cod Baseball League.
 He also played in the Northwoods League for the Mankato MoonDogs in 2005 before he attended UCLA.

 He helped lead the United States national team to the title in the 2006 International University Sports Federation (FISU) World Championship.